 MOD B/18/12#10928

-10 b) The Member concerned shall, as appropriate, encourage the application of relevant CCITT Recommendations by such service providers.
+10 b) The Member State concerned shall, as appropriate, encourage the application of relevant ITU Recommendations by such service providers.

 Reasons: Increase in the scope from ITU-T Recommendations to ITU Recommendations, as there are also ITU-R Recommendations which should be implemented in order to achieve global interconnection and interoperability of telecommunications.